w3ctag/design-reviews/.github/ISSUE_TEMPLATE/010-specification-review.md

   - [ ] I have reviewed the TAG's [Web Platform Design Principles](https://www.w3.org/TR/design-principles/)
   - Relevant time constraints or deadlines:
   - The group where the work on this specification is currently being done:
-  - The group where standardization of this work is intended to be done:
+  - The group where standardization of this work is intended to be done (if different from the current group):
   - Major unresolved issues with or opposition to this specification:
   - This work is being funded by: